 If you’ve seen the film Hidden Figures you’ll know exactly what we're talking about - the film portrays a clear view of the lack of recognition of black women in tech dating back to the space race during the 1960s.

-So, in celebration of Black History Month, we’ve put together a list of some of the UK’s most inspiring black women in tech.
+In celebration of Black History Month, we’ve put together a list of some of the UK’s most inspiring black women in tech.

 Anne-Marie Imafidon @aimafidon